JAndrzGutierrez/JAndrzGutierrez.github.io/README.md

 - Site must be created using a "mobile first" approach.
 - A Git repository, hosted on your personal GitHub, that includes a link to your hosted site.
 Site url should be in the form of githubusername.github.io.
 - Repo must contain frequent commits (min 15+) dating back to the beginning of the project.
-- An updated project workshheet will all sections filled out accordingly.
+- An updated project worksheet with all sections filled out accordingly.
 - An in-class demo of the site that shows off the interactions you worked on.

 ## Portfolio Samples